LeonKang130/LeonKang130.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year graduate student at University of California, Santa Barbara.
+I am a first-year Computer Science Master student at University of California, Santa Barbara.
+I obtained my Bachelor's degree in Computer Science and Technology at Tsinghua University in 2024.

 My research interests include real-time rendering and ray tracing.
 I am also interested in game development.

+I am currently looking for internships in the summer of 2025.

 Selected Experience
 ======